Blobfolio/blob-mimes/wp/readme.txt

 = 0.8.1 =
 * [Fix] Core `wp-admin/includes/plugin.php` is not always loaded for CRON jobs.

-= 0.8.0 =
-* [Improved] Plugin contributor change monitoring is now handled more efficiently.
 * [Misc] Update MIME database.

 == Upgrade Notice ==

+= 0.8.5 =
+The MIME database has been updated.

 = 0.8.4 =
 The MIME database has been updated.